 - X-rays.
 The latest technology means you don’t have to retake images over and over, exposing you to additional radiation.
 The American Dental Association says you should take x-rays every 2-3 years, but some dentists say only every 3-5 years.
 Even then, I’ve read it should be done with good reason.
 WebMD, in fact, reported a rise in brain tumors and linked it to dental X-rays being taken too frequently, like every year.

 - Fluoride.
 I’ve written about the dangers of fluoride. and in today’s market, there are lots of options for fluoride-free effective dental products.
 You might want to see if your dentist has a fluoride-free option, especially if your child has fluorosis (fluoride poisoning).

 What To Do Before Taking Your Autistic Child to The Dentist

-As scary as all this sounds, there are things you can do to ensure that your child gets the appropriate dental care he needs.
+As scary as all these things sound, there are things you can do to ensure that your child gets the appropriate dental care he needs.
 Autism and anesthesia need not bump heads if you plan in advance.

 - Find your child a holistic whole body provider, such as a naturopath, chiropractor, D.O., etc. Ok, so you’re wondering what the heck that has to do with dental care, right?
 Well, everything in fact!
 You want to make sure that you have a holistic provider who can diagnose mitochondrial disease, MTHFR gene mutation and more.